 Step 4 of 6

 Important: Scrutinize the pains by asking five times “why?”.
 The question “Why is that a problem?” works in both directions: What’s the problem’s root cause?
 What’s the problem’s (negative) consequence?
-Try to understand the problem’s root causes as good as possible in order to solve exactly those root causes, and not the symptoms, with the analytics solutions.
+Try to understand the problem’s root causes as well as possible in order to solve exactly those root causes, and not the symptoms, with the analytics solutions.
 However, you should also know about the negative consequences in order to be able to prioritize the problems according to their negative impact.

 Examples for answers to the questions regarding the pains are: